 5. Amazing setpieces

 It's a series trademark to have colossal bosses and huge, impeccably-designed dungeons, and while Breath of the Wild doesn't have as many of them as some titles in the series, the ones it does have are excellent.
 This time, they all take the form of colossal automatons that visibly roam around Hyrule locations as you traverse them - you can look down or over the side and see them roaming the area in which they reside, which only adds to the seamless feel of the game.
 Their central gimmick also works surprisingly well, having the player partially manipulate the machine in order to affect puzzle elements - tilting the flying bird dungeon left or right to move objects and grant access to new areas and adjusting the spray of an elephant's trunk to rotate water wheels to name two.
-Honestly, even with how mediocre most Nintendo franchises have become these days, Zelda remains at the top of the pack for dungeon designs; I have yet to even see another franchise come close to them in terms of design and imagination.
+Honestly, even with how mediocre most Nintendo franchises have become these days, Zelda remains at the top of the pack for dungeon designs; I have yet to even see another franchise come close to them in terms of imagination and execution.

 And now the bad!